 fun things happen like Red Nose Day.
 We have previously participated in a School Council Exchange Visit too.

-We are very proud of all we have achieved this year.
+We were very proud of all we achieved in 2018-19.
 Keep reading to find out more!

 If you have an idea to add to our agenda, pop it in your class suggestion box.

 Our notice board in the playground is full of information.
 Have a look at the minutes from our last meeting.